UNOmaha-Course-GroupPorjects/ISQA3420/CurrentDeliveries/UseCase2.md

   >-The file or package has a Common Platform Enumeration (CPE)

-**Main Success Scenario:** The package or file is submitted to the database with relevant associated vulnerabilities and license information
+**Main Success Scenario:** The package or file is submitted to the database with relevant associated vulnerabilities and license information.

 **Failed End Conditions:** The package or file is not submitted to the database, or the system is unable to locate the associated licesne anv vulnerability information.